njscholfield/framed-website/txt/store/index.php.txt

           <?php
             require('../partials/database.php');
             $query = "SELECT * FROM FramedProducts";

+            // queries to show options in filter box
             $colorsQ = "SELECT DISTINCT color FROM FramedProducts";
             $categoriesQ = "SELECT DISTINCT category FROM FramedProducts";

-            if(isset($_GET['category'])) {
+            // Filter results if set in url if(isset($_GET['category'])) {
               $query .= " WHERE category='{$_GET['category']}'";
             } else if(isset($_GET['color'])) {